neu-se/covey.town/FEATURES.md

 ### Enter profile details

 Initial Profile is created when signing up or joining through Google with username and email immutable.
-You can create and update a profile seen below by clicking edit and then save.
+You can create and update a profile seen below by clicking edit and then save which will change back to the edit button.

 ![Updating-Profile](docs/updating-profile.png) ![Profile-Updated](docs/profile-updated.png)